Conquering Mount Batur in Bali

 Tip: You are not required to ‘tip’ your guide as they are looked after by the company you go with..However we did tip one of our guides since he was always offering to take pictures for us.
 Between 20k-50kRP would be enough.

 Climbing Mount Batur was by far one of my favourite experiences in Ubud and I highly recommend taking on the challenge on your visit to Bali.
-Get 10% OFF your Mount Batur Volcano Sunrise Tour with this link, good luck!
+We also recommend booking your Mount Batur climb with mybalitrips.com.

 Have you climbed mount Batur before?
 Tell us about your experience in a comment below…